kibitan/setup_mac/README.md

     - Display: change screen size if retina
     - Night Shift
       - Schedule: Sunset to Sunrise
+ - Battery
- - Energy Saver
+   - Battery:
+     - show battery status in menu bar - disable ( use istat menus instead )
    - Power Adapter:
      - Prevent computer from sleeping automatically when the display is off - enable
      - Put hard disks to sleep when possible ( [SSD is not affect this setting](https://support.apple.com/en-us/HT202824) ) - disable
-   - show battery status in menu bar - disable ( use istat menus instead )
  - Date and Time
    - Clock
      - Show date and time in menu bar - disable ( use istat menus instead )